ArnoCan/utalm/src/utalm-bash/README.md

 The log records and control of output could be controlled widely by call parameters.
 The debugging also integrates seamless into the syslog.

+Adds Makefile-libraries for founding a common build platform of all supported UTALM components.

 The main feature is the support of a common interface for the debugging and logging of operational data in a environment of multiple programmning languages.
 The emphasis is here on distributed environments.